sbecker11/two-columns/README.md

 ## two-column.html

-The original focus of this project was to use mousemove events to simulate motion parallax on a stack of red divs.
+working thanks to css translate style

-The chat history for this work can be found here: https://chat.openai.com/share/b7c269db-49b0-47b9-8fcb-e14a0ff89c78
+The beginning chat history for this work can be found here: https://chat.openai.com/share/b7c269db-49b0-47b9-8fcb-e14a0ff89c78

 Efforts on this approach have been